crellison/talks/linux-cpu-scheduling/slides.md

 The system enforces the quota at process scheduling so the process will be throttled at it's quota

-A process can’t exceed the set cpu quota, and will never get evicted or kiled for trying to use more cpu time than allocated
+A process can’t exceed the set cpu quota, and will never get evicted or killed for trying to use more cpu time than allocated

 ---